 Faculty of Forensic Psychiatry

-The Faculty of Forensic Psychiatry (FFP) is a body of experts that promotes the highest standards in professional practice, training and research pertaining to forensic psychiatry.
+The Faculty of Forensic Psychiatry (FFP) is a body of experts that promote the highest standards in professional practice, training and research pertaining to forensic psychiatry.

 Forensic psychiatry is the subspecialty of psychiatry which interfaces with the law.